it-at-m/eappointment/README.md

 ## Twig integration

 Our implementation of Slim uses Twig as templating engine.
-There are two options of configuration in the bootsrap, that might be helpful:
+There are two options for configuration in the bootsrap file:

 ```php
 <?php